JerMej1s/tic_tac_toe_challenge/README.md

 ## Artificial Intelligence Player Strategy 🧠

-🚧 This player is under construction and not currently ready for game play. 🚧
+🚧 This player is under construction on the `develop_ai` branch and not ready for game play. 🚧

 ## Win Probability 🎲